|

 much success.
 We have found, however,

-have been growing Blue Spruce for over 30 years now.
+have been growing Blue Spruce for 50 years now.